ngerakines/ngerakines.me/_posts/2014-05-18-chef-application-cookbooks.markdown

 When looking at environment cookbooks, it is really important to note that these don't contain node information and attributes, but rather represent what a configuration of the application cookbook looks like in a given environment.

-In the case of the "preview_prod" cookbook, in the metadata.rb file, I list several attributes that are required by the cookbook:
+In the case of the `preview_prod/metadata.rb` file, I list several attributes that are required by the cookbook:

 ```ruby
 name             'preview_prod'